icelaterdc/Mining-Start-Files/README.md

 Author: IceLater
 Disclaimer: These scripts are provided by IceLater.
 We are not affiliated with TeamRedMiner, lolMiner, 2Miners, or any other third-party software or pool services.
 Use at your own risk.

 *✍️ IMPORTANT NOTE:* These files show how to incorporate the Ergo coin.
-If you want to mine a different coin, you can change the parameters, `-a` for TeamRedMiner and `-algo` for lolMiner in the initialization files.
+If you want to mine a different coin, you can change the parameters, `-a` & `-o` for TeamRedMiner and `-algo` & `-pool` for lolMiner in the initialization files.

 ────────────────────────────────────────────────────
 CONTENTS